HemaZ/til/sw/building/obj_symbols.md

 #### U

-This symbol is undefined and no defination is found in the object file.
+This symbol is undefined and no definition is found in the object file.

 example: `declaredFunc(bool)` in the code above.